spiderkgb/Studies/README.md

 Studies
 =======

-- Repository have all files to pratice all study
+- This repository contains practice files, to record the study